CyberMiles/tim-research/ethereum_vyper/vyper.md

 # Vyper

+UPDATE: I created and continued to add content to the Vyper chapter over on [masteringethereum](https://github.com/ethereumbook/ethereumbook/graphs/contributors).
+Please read the information there as it is much more recent and comprehensive.

 Vyper is an experimental smart contract programming language for Ethereum which strives to be simple.
 As stated on Vyper's GitHub [1] page:

 - Vyper code should be maximally human-readable